Who is Thomas Ruff?

 Thomas Ruff got into capturing portrait photos in 1981.
 He mastered the required photography technique between 1981 and 1985.
 Along with portrait photography, Ruff was into large format printing, producing images in large seven feet (2,1 meter) by five feet (1,5 meter).
 This combination helped to introduce a unique feel to the pictures.

 By 1987, Thomas Ruff was well settled as a portrait photographer and in high demand.
 This tempted him to try other photography styles and come up with innovative photos.
-To do that, Thomas Ruff experimented with composite faces in the year 1992, assisted by Minolta Montage Unit.
+To do that, Thomas Ruff experimented with composite faces in 1992, assisted by Minolta Montage Unit.

 Then Thomas Ruff started working on 8x10 color portraits.
 He took these photos against colored backdrops.
 Along with that, he went ahead to capture night images and buildings as well.